raspberrypilearning/getting-started-with-wearables/worksheet.md

   The first line specifies the pin which the NeoPixel is connected to.
 Remember when we put the crocodile clip on pin D6 earlier - we can refer to this pin as just pin `6` in the program.
 Other pins can be referred to by number in the same way.

   The second line sets up a "strip" of NeoPixels, with some setup information:
-  - `1` - the number of NeoPixels we are controlling.
-Only one now, but if you add more you can increase this number.
+  - `1` - how many NeoPixels we are controlling.
+Only one in this project, but if you make a project with more NeoPixels, increase this number.
-  - `pin` - the pin number the NeoPixels are connected to (we just set this up)
+  - `pin` - the pin number the NeoPixels are connected to (from the variable we just set up)
   - `NEO_GRB + NEO_KHZ800` - this is config information for the NeoPixel RGB v2 we are using.
 You may need to change these values if you are using different versions of the NeoPixel.

 1. Now find the **setup** method which was created for you when you opened a new sketch.
 Change the code so that it looks like this: